Online Bayesian Meta-Learning for Cognitive Tracking Radar: Learning Framework

+The radar engages in a sequence of $m$ target tracking periods.
 During each tracking instance, $s = \{1,2,...,m\}$, the radar maintains an estimate of the target parameter vector $\{z_{k} \}_{k=1}^{n}$ over a fixed time horizon of $n$ CPIs.
-Based on the selected waveform $w_{k}$ and underlying state\footnote{As mentioned in Section \ref{se:fstc}, the true value of the state is unobserved by the radar} $s_{k}$ the radar receives a loss\footnote{We describe our specific choice of loss function in Section \ref{se:sim}.}, defined by the sequence of mappings $\ell_{k}: \ncalW \times \ncalS \mapsto \mathbb{R}$, which in general are stochastic.
-We assume that the radar uses a fixed processing scheme, and thus the radar's estimate of target parameter vector $\hat{z}_{k}$ will depend only on the pair $(w_{k},s_{k})$.
+Based on the selected waveform at CPI $k$, namely $w_{k}$ and underlying state\footnote{As mentioned in Section \ref{se:fstc}, the true value of the state is unobserved by the radar} $s_{k}$ the radar receives a loss\footnote{We describe our specific choice of loss function in Section \ref{se:sim}.
+An overview of possible choices can be found in \cite[Section III.]{charlish2020implementing}.}, defined by the sequence of mappings $\ell_{k}: \ncalW \times \ncalS \mapsto \mathbb{R}$.
+The loss must be a quantity which is be directly observable by the radar.
+For example, features from the range-Doppler response, such as estimated SINR, or outputs from the radar's tracking filter, such as the normalized innovation, are natural choices for the loss function \cite[Section III.]{charlish2020implementing}.
+Since the state is not fully observable by the radar, the loss appears stochastic.
 The goal of the learning problem at each time step is to select the waveform

 where the expectation is taken over the variability in the loss mapping.
 Unfortunately, this expectation is not computable as both the sequences of loss mappings $\{\ell_{k}\}$ and state values $\{s_{k}\}$ are unknown to the radar.
-Instead, the radar aims to select a sequence of waveforms that minimizes the empirical average loss

-In general, this problem is practically challenging for two reasons. \\ \begin{enumerate} \item Each state value $s_{k}$ is only partially observed through $o_{k}$. \item The structure of $\ell_{k}$ is unknown to the radar \emph{a priori} and must be inferred in the small-sample regime.\\ \end{enumerate} Since the state is not directly observed, the radar must then select waveforms using the only the sequence of observations, transmitted waveforms, and received losses up to step $k-1$.
-We refer to this information as the \emph{history}, denoted by the set
+Thus, the radar must select waveforms using the only the history of observations, transmitted waveforms, and received losses up to step $k-1$, given by the set